etiennebr/rstdocs/Applications/Segmentation/Segmentation.rst

   - **Scale factor** : Scaling of the image before processing.
 This is useful for images with narrow decimal ranges (like [0,1] for instance). .

-  - **Connected components** : Simple pixelbased connectedcomponents algorithm with a userdefined connection condition.
+  - **Connected components** : Simple pixel-based connected-components algorithm with a user-defined connection condition.

    - **Condition** : User defined connection condition, written as a mathematical expression.
 Available variables are p(i)b(i), intensity_p(i) and distance (example of expression : distance < 10 ).